-The following steps represent a minimal workflow for using Python with RStudio Connect via the reticulate package, whether you are using the RStudio IDE on your local machine or RStudio Server Pro.
+The following steps represent a minimal workflow for using Python with RStudio Connect via the reticulate package, whether you are using the RStudio IDE on your local machine or RStudio Workbench (previously RStudio Server Pro).

-If you are working on a server with RStudio Server Pro, your administrator can install a system-wide version of Python, or you can install Python in your home directory from Python.org or Anaconda.
+If you are working on a server with RStudio Workbench (previously RStudio Server Pro), your administrator can install a system-wide version of Python, or you can install Python in your home directory from Python.org or Anaconda.

-In either case, ensure that your base installation of Python has the
+Also, ensure that your installation of Python has the

 It is recommended that you use one virtual environment per project, similar to how packrat is used to manage R packages within a project.